 - Wait Times App (iOS & Android)

-It’s worth noting that USJ does not offer free wi-fi in the park.
+It’s worth noting that while USJ does offer free wi-fi it’s only under the canopy in Hollywood and for 15-minutes (3 times a day).
 You’ll have to rely on your wi-fi device or get a SIM card for your smartphone.

 The JR Rail Pass is worth it if you’re traveling between Tokyo and Osaka on a round-trip.
 It’s the perfect way to save money on transportation if you plan on visiting both Tokyo Disney Resort and Universal Studios Japan in a single trip.